FlaxEngine/FlaxDocs/manual/ui/tutorials/create-ui-from-code.md

 }
 ```

-As you can see it creates a `ProgressBar` control in `OnEnable` event and disposes it in `OnDisable`.
+As you can see it creates a `ProgressBar` control in the `OnEnable` event and disposes it in `OnDisable`.
 The created GUI control is linked to the `RootControl.GameRoot` container control which is used as a main game UI control (the topmost).
 You can create more UI elements and manage them at runtime but remember to dispose or unlink them when the script is being disabled or removed from the game.

 ## 3. Add script to the player